 Grace Abbott School of Social Work, School of Criminology & Criminal Justice, College of Public Affairs & Community Service

 The MSW/MSCRCJ dual degree program is a collaborative effort between the University of Nebraska at Omaha, Grace Abbott School of Social Work and the School of Criminology and Criminal Justice.
 The MSW/MSCRCJ offers interdisciplinary preparation in the fields of social work and criminal justice leading to the master of social work and the master of criminal justice degrees, with fewer required credit hours than it would take to obtain these degrees independently.

-This dual degree program prepares students to provide a range of advanced social work services and assume leadership in the field of criminal justice and social work.
+This dual degree program prepares students to provide a range of advanced social work services for individuals, families, groups, organizations, and communities and assume leadership in the field of criminal justice and social work.
 Graduates with a dual MSW/MSCRCJ are prepared to respond to the needs of the community by working with delinquent and criminal populations and the systems that impact these populations.

 Students beginning the MSW/MSCRCJ program at the MSW Foundation level must complete 81 credit hours total.
 Students beginning the MSW/MSCRCJ program at the Advanced Standing level, must complete 57 credit hours total.

 Program Contact Information